Last Updated on March 12, 2021 by Julia Wilson

 There are several types and causes of anemia in cats, but essentially it is a deficiency of red blood cells.
 Two common causes of anemia are heavy flea infestation or parasitic worms, especially in young kittens or senior cats.
 Other causes are the destruction of the red blood cells, blood loss, and inadequate red blood cell production.

-Shock is a life-threatening medical condition which occurs when the body is not getting enough oxygen due to a decrease in the circulation of blood.
+Shock is a life-threatening medical condition that occurs when the body is not getting enough oxygen due to a decrease in the circulation of blood.
 There are several types of shock, including:

 - Hypovolemic – The most common form of shock, caused by decreased blood volume (such as with blood loss).